Discover Corda Enterprise 4.3 and the Power of Accounts

 We are happy to announce the release of Corda Enterprise 4.3.
-This release builds on the capabilities introduced in Corda 4.3 and brings new functionality that meets the specific demands of enterprise deployments.
+This latest version of Corda Enterprise builds on the capabilities introduced in Corda 4.3 and brings new functionality that meets the specific demands of enterprise deployments.

 Corda Enterprise 4.3 continues our focus on the themes important to our customers and for putting Corda Enterprise into production: operational capabilities, security and resilience.
 We have also introduced a new capability that underpins a flexible pricing model for Corda Enterprise.
-We will discuss the new pricing model in a separate blog posting.
+We will discuss the new Corda Enterprise pricing model in a separate blog post.

 Building on open source

 Corda Enterprise builds on the open source distribution of Corda.
 This maintains our promise that a network can operate with a mix of Corda Enterprise and Corda nodes, and contracts can be deployed to either distribution without modification.
 Corda Enterprise users benefit from the enterprise grade capabilities of the latest version, as well as core features delivered in open source.

 In Corda 4.3 we introduced accounts, a major new capability that we anticipate will help expand the use cases for Corda.
 Corda Enterprise brings support and maintenance to this capability.
 Customers such as Finastra, with Fusion LenderComm, are already embracing the potential of accounts: